Caribou Migration Backpack

 Meet your guide for a pre-trip meeting at 4pm in Fairbanks at Arctic Wild headquarters.

 Fly north from Fairbanks across the mighty Yukon River and over the Arctic Circle.
-Land in Arctic Village, an Athabascan settlement of 120 people.
+Land in Arctic Village, a Gwich’in settlement of about 100 people.

 From there, we fly over the Brooks Range into the Arctic Refuge.
-Once our link to civilization wings back south, we will shoulder our packs and hike several miles up river to our first camp.
-We pass the evening settling into our surroundings and climbing a nearby ridge for a view.
+Once our link to civilization wings back south, we will setup camp, and take a hike to stretch our legs.
+Welcome to the Arctic!

 rafters having fun in the Arctic